2019 Houston Astros season: May

 With rain seeping through the roof on Minute Maid Park on May 9, Josh Reddick singled in the game-tying run that led to a 4–2 win over Texas.
 Further, he robbed former Astro Hunter Pence of an imminent three-run blast.
 George Springer went 5-for-5 on May 12, including clubbing two home runs to lead a 15–5 win over the Rangers.
 The performance also helped Houston pull off a four-game sweep of Texas.
+Springer recorded five tallies for the second time in his career, and first since May 26, 2014.
+The five-hit, multi-homer bout was first of this type for Springer, the third five-hit contest of his career, and first since his six-hit performance on May 7, 2018.